Cognitive dissonance happens when you hold two conflicting thoughts in your mind at the same time — like loving both

 Here’s a look at some everyday examples of cognitive dissonance and how you might come to terms with them.

 Let’s say you have a dog that you take for daily walks around your neighborhood.
 Like any responsible dog owner, you carry plastic bags and always clean up after your dog.

-One day, you realize you forgot the bags while halfway through the walk.
+One day, halfway through the walk, you realize you forgot the bags.
 And your dog chooses that moment to do his business.

 You take a quick look along the street.
 No one’s around, so you call your dog and hustle away.
 Once home, you begin to feel guilty.
 You know it’s not right to leave your dog’s mess.
 What if someone steps in it or it ruins your neighbor’s garden?

 “But it’s just the one time,” you tell yourself.
 You ran out of bags.
 You’ll replace them and always pick up after your dog in the future.